brotatotes/bht-automation/bht gen 1/Matthew/Chapter 23/Matthew 23 24 bht.md

 # Matthew 23:24 Commentary Help Text

 ## BHT:
-In this verse, Jesus criticizes the religious leaders for their hypocrisy.
-His words, quoted by various commentators, expose their tendency to focus on minor details while neglecting more important matters.
-He uses the imagery of straining out a gnat while swallowing a camel to emphasize the absurdity and irony of their actions.
-This serves as a warning against blindly following those who do not practice what they preach, highlighting the importance of true righteousness over mere outward appearances.
+In this verse, Jesus condemns the religious leaders for their hypocrisy, calling them "blind guides" who strain out a gnat but swallow a camel.
+The commentators elaborate on this metaphor, explaining that the stricter Jews would strain their drinks to avoid consuming any unclean insects, while overlooking more significant transgressions.
+Their focus on minor matters while neglecting matters of greater importance reveals their hypocrisy.
+Jesus's words serve as a reminder to prioritize true righteousness and not get caught up in trivialities or show outward appearances without genuine inward transformation.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown:
-1. "Ye blind guides, which strain out." - The stricter Jews would strain their drinks through linen or gauze to avoid accidentally consuming any unclean insects, as prescribed in Leviticus.
+1. "Ye blind guides, which strain out." - The stricter Jews would strain their drinks to avoid accidentally consuming any unclean insects, as it was forbidden by the law.
 This custom is referenced by Jesus in this verse.

-2. "Just as the Buddhists do now in Ceylon and Hindustan." - The practice of straining drinks to remove impurities is not unique to the Jews, as it is also observed by Buddhists in certain regions.
+2. "Lest unawares they should drink down some little unclean insect therein and thus transgress." - The purpose of straining their drinks was to prevent any unintentional transgressions of the law by consuming unclean insects.

-3. "Swallow a camel." - In contrast to straining out the smallest impurity, Jesus highlights the hypocrisy of the religious leaders by pointing out that they are willing to overlook much larger transgressions, symbolized by swallowing a camel, the largest unclean animal known to the Jews.
+3. "And swallow a camel." - In contrast to straining out the smallest unclean insect, Jesus highlights the hypocrisy of the religious leaders by pointing out that they were willing to overlook and ignore much larger transgressions, symbolized by swallowing a camel.

+### Albert Barnes:
+1. "To strain out a gnat; and so it is printed in some of the earlier versions, and so it was undoubtedly rendered by the translators."
+2. "The gnat has its origin in the water; not in great rivers, but in pools and marshes."
+3. "It is used here to denote a very small matter, as a camel is to denote a large object."

 ### Marvin Vincent:
-1. "Strain at is an old misprint perpetuated.
-Hence the Rev. correctly, as Tynd., strain out."
-2. "Insects were ceremonially unclean, so that the Jews strained their wine in order not to swallow any unclean animal."
+1. "Strain out.
+Insects were ceremonially unclean, so that the Jews strained their wine in order not to swallow any unclean animal."
-3. "Moreover, there were certain insects which bred in wine.
-Aristotle uses the word gnat of a worm or larva found in the sediment of sour wine."
+2. "Moreover, there were certain insects which bred in wine."
-4. "The rendering is feeble.
-It is drink down; gulp.
-Note that the camel was also unclean."
+3. "Swallow.
+The rendering is feeble.
+It is drink down; gulp."

+### John Calvin:
+1. "They act as absurdly as if a man were to strain out a small crumb of bread, and to swallow a whole loaf."
+2. "Nothing therefore could be more ridiculous than to strain out the wine or the water, so as not to hurt the jaws by swallowing a gnat, and yet carelessly to gulp down a camel."
+3. "While they pass by judgment, mercy, and faith, and even tear in pieces the whole Law, they are excessively rigid and severe in matters that are of no great importance; and while in this way they pretend to kiss the feet of God, they proudly spit in his face."

 ### Philip Schaff:
 1. "Strain out the gnat, i.e., to filter wine, so as to avoid swallowing a gnat."